sudosaket/i-gotta-commit/README.md

-# Fill you commit history with awesome song lyrics 🎵⚡️
+# Fill you commit history with awesome song lyrics :musical-note:

 > Because why not